 RICHARD LAWSON IS ONE OF THE MOST HIGHLY RATED DUI DEFENSE ATTORNEYS IN DUNWOODY GEORGIA

 Every DUI case is actually two cases...a court case, and an ADMINISTRATIVE LICENSE SUSPENSION case.
-The Administrative License Suspension or ALS case starts with your TEN-DAY LETTER.
+The Administrative License Suspension or ALS case starts with your THIRTY-DAY LETTER.

-When you receive your DUI charges, you will get a ten-day letter from Georgia Department of Driver Services (DDS).
-It will explain that you only have ten days to file a request for a hearing (along with $150) before your Georgia Driver's License is AUTOMATICALLY SUSPENDED.
+When you receive your DUI charges, you will get a thirty-day letter from Georgia Department of Driver Services (DDS).
+It will explain that you only have thirty days to file a request for a hearing (along with $150) before your Georgia Driver's License is AUTOMATICALLY SUSPENDED.

 Driving in the State of Georgia is seen as a privilege, not a right.
 The State allows you to maintain your driving privileges providing you comply with various rules and regulations.
 Receiving a DUI charge, whether you're found guilty or not, is one of those violations.

 If you were stopped and arrested for DUI, the officer who arrested you attempted to give you a blood, breath or urine test.
 If you took the test, no matter what the results were, you will be subject to at least a 30 day suspension of your license.
 This thirty day suspension can be coupled with a restricted or limited permit or license, which would allow you to travel to and from work or school.

 You are required, by Georgia law to take a test of the officer's choosing after you are placed under arrest for DUI.
 There are no exceptions.
 If you refused to take the required test, your penalty will be a longer suspension.
 At least a one year suspension with no hope of receiving a restricted license for limited travel.
 This can pose serious consequences to your livelihood and your family.
 For this reason, you or your attorney must file a request for an ALS hearing IMMEDIATELY after you have received a DUI charge.